Picture Credit: Unsplash

 An early prediction from Gartner says “By 2021, 15% of customer service interactions will be handled completely by AI.”
 Hence, chatbots (virtual assistants), content for customer self-help, predictive analytics (preferably customer-related analytics), are all the best ways to explore and implement.

-Hence, digital transformation is critical to maintaining business continuity, and using analytics in customer service will support you in gathering insights that can help optimize the service delivery.
+Hence, digital transformation is critical to maintaining business continuity, and using analytics in customer service will support you in gathering insights that can help optimize service delivery.

-Embrace Machine Learning Capabilities to Stay Afloat in the Market
+Embrace Machine Learning Capabilities To Stay Afloat in the Market

 Considering this shift, retailers must innovate to meet market demand and provide a better customer experience.
 This is possible if retailers use machine learning to enhance and master their digital analytics capabilities and have a platform with a unified approach to manage customer data.
 A customer relationship management (CRM) tool will allow retailers to adjust to consumer expectations in this evolving digital retail environment and make informed decisions.